Formally Verified SAT-Based AI Planning: Introduction

-Secondly, there is the approach of certified computation, where the given system computes, along with its output, a certificate that shows why this output is correct.
-Checking the certificate should preferably be asymptotically easier than computing the output.
-This approach relegates the burden of trustworthiness to the certificate checker, which should be much simpler than the system whose out is to be certified, and thus is less error prone.
-Certified computation was pioneered by~\citeauthor{DBLP:conf/mfcs/MehlhornN98}~\citeyear{DBLP:conf/mfcs/MehlhornN98} who used it for their LEDA library.
-In the realm of planning, this approach was pioneered by~\citeauthor{howey2004val} who developed VAL~\cite{howey2004val} that, given a planning problem and potential solution, checks the solution.
-Also, certifying unsolvability for planning was tackled by~\citeauthor{eriksson2017unsolvability}~\citeyear{eriksson2017unsolvability} who provided unsolvability certificates and checkers for state-space search algorithms and by~\citeauthor{DBLP:conf/aips/ErikssonH20}~\citeyear{DBLP:conf/aips/ErikssonH20} for property directed SAT-based planning.
-A fundamental problem with certified computation for classical planning as well as other PSPACE-complete problems is that no succinct certificates exist unless $\mathrm{NP} = \mathrm{PSPACE}$~\cite[Chapter 4]{DBLP:books/daglib/0023084}.
-Thus, certificate checking can take asymptotically as long as computing the output, which is being certified.
+Secondly, there is certified computation, where the given program computes, along with its output, a certificate showing why this output is correct.
+This relegates the burden of trustworthiness to the certificate checker, which should be much simpler than the system whose output is to be certified, and thus is less error prone.
+Certified computation was pioneered by~\citeauthor{mehlhorn98mfcs}~\citeyear{mehlhorn98mfcs} who used it for their LEDA library.
+In the realm of planning, this approach was pioneered by~\citeauthor{howey2004val} who developed the plan validator VAL~\cite{howey2004val}.
+Also, certifying unsolvability for planning was pioneered by~\citeauthor{eriksson2017unsolvability}~\citeyear{eriksson2017unsolvability}.
+A fundamental problem with certified computation for classical planning, as well as other PSPACE-complete problems, is that no succinct certificates exist unless $\mathrm{NP} = \mathrm{PSPACE}$~\cite[Chapter 4]{DBLP:books/daglib/0023084}.